enkidevs/curriculum/General/Data Structures and Algorithms/kruskals-algorithm.md

 Kruskal's algorithm is used for finding

 ???.
-* the minimum spanning tree in a connected weighted graph
+* the minimum spanning tree in a weighted graph
-* distances between the nodes in an weighted graph
+* distances between the nodes in a weighted graph
-* the number of negative cycles in an weighted graph
+* the number of negative cycles in a weighted graph

 ---
 ## Footnotes